 Teachers use specific praise when students work well.
-They award house points for achievements including showing good concentration, connecting ideas in an intelligent way, showing commitment to their studies, and consideration and respect for others.
+They award house points for achievements including showing excellence in their work, being resilient and showing respect for others in our school community.
 Staff can nominate students who are achieving particularly well or making significant improvement for a range of awards.
 These include praise postcards, Headteacher achievement awards and year group awards.
 Students in Year 10 have the opportunity to apply for the prestigious position of School Prefect.
 Prefects can help younger students with reading, maths and settling into JMHS and lead Performing Arts, Sports and other key events.